 Vicente on the Pitch

 At 16 years old Bosque started his football career off playing for the youth team of Salmantino.
 He only played one season with this team before transferring to the junior squad for Real Madrid.
 He was only with this squad for part of a season before he moved to Plus Ultra which was his first professional contract.
-Throughout his time with Plus Ultra he made 11 appearances for the team and netted a total of 5
+Throughout his time with Plus Ultra he made 11 appearances for the team and netted a total of 5 goals.

 After the nail biting performance of the national teams during the international tournament earlier this year, the run up to release of the Euro 2020 schedules were greatly anticipated by fans worldwide.
 Therefore as earlier this week the fixtures and groupings for the UEFA European Championships Qualifiers 2020 were announced, we thought we would put this article together for our readers.
 This blog therefore covers how the groups have been drawn and who are expected to be the ones to beat.